Un Día Nuevo

-Un Día Nuevo is the sixth studio album by Peruvian rock group Libido.
+Un Día Nuevo (A New Day) is the fifth studio album by Peruvian rock group Libido.
 The initial works for the album started in 2008 with the collaboration of sound engineer Rafael De La Lama, Tweety Gonzáles in pre-production and Duane Baron in the production and later on, recording in Los Angeles.
 The album started to be mixed in London at the Sarm Studios, the process continued in Lima and was finished by Andrew Scheps in Los Angeles.

 Release and promotion

 Months before the release of Un Día Nuevo, Libido had begun a publicity strategy to the mobile phone network Claro.
-The day of release Libido make a feast celebrating the fifth studio album released.
+The day of release Libido makes a feast celebrating the fifth studio album released.